SFPC/BeginningCodersBootcamp/curriculum/2_random_control_flow_and_returns.md

 Running this program causes a circle to flicker around the screen.
 Every frame, a new random position is chosen.

-Then we touched on a syntax detail.
-If we want, we don't need to save the ofRandom values to variables — we can insert them directly into the call to `ofDrawCircle`:
+Let's touch on a small syntax detail.
+If we want, we don't need to save the `ofRandom` values to variables — we can insert them directly into the call to `ofDrawCircle`:

 ```cpp
 void ofApp::draw(){